 The 9th century is also the duration which Yue achieved its first peak in production in terms of quality and quantity.
 As a recognised "branded" product, its price is much higher than a typical Changsha ware both domestically and internationally.
 Hence, it catered more to the high end international market and comparatively much smaller quantity was exported during this period.
 Those found in the Belitung wreck is representative of the quality of Yue wares.
 Although the glaze has degraded, its superb quality in terms of thin potting and elegant form is apparent.

 The quantity of Yue type wares found in the Binh Chau wreck is relatively few and of limited variety.
 The most common form is the bowl with bi-shape bottom.
 The quality is hardly inspiring and definitely of much more inferior quality as compared with those from the Belitung wreck.
 The potting is more crude and the glaze generally uneven.
 Looking at the darker paste on some of the pieces, the likelihood that some may have been produced in some other provincial kilns cannot be precluded.
-The external glaze and paste appearance bear semblance to that from Anhui Xiajian kiln which was known to produce Yue kiln greenware.
+It may also be the result of interim deterioration in the quality of Yue products due to the destruction to the economy and unstable societalenvironment inflicted by numerious uprisings of the common folks.
+The quality improved and reached a new peak during the 5 Dynasties/Northern Song period as can be substantiated by the fine Yue wares from the Cirebon wreck.

 Concluding Comments

-The Binh Chau cargo is an important find which provides physical evidence of the ceramic assemblage that was exported during the transition from late Tang to 5 Dynasties period.
+The Binh Chau cargo is an important find which provides physical evidence of the ceramic assemblage that was exported during the closing years of Tang Dynasty.
 It enable one to have a clearer understanding of the quality and type of ceramics wares that were produced for export.
 For Changsha and Xing wares, it represented the last phase of their illustrious role in the export trade.
 What they left behind were huge footprints and milestones in the history of Chinese porcelain production.
 The high fired polychrome decoration of Changsha and the transparent white glaze of Xing are necessary technical innovation which finally led to the successful production of blue and white and copper red underglaze decoration.
 As for Yue ware, it had yet to achieve its most glorious moments during the 5 Dynasties and Northern Song period.
 Guangdong greenwares continued to be an important export item till the Northern Song period.